hmcts/ia-shared-infrastructure/README.md

 # ia-shared-infrastructure

-Shared infrastructure for Immigration &amp; Asylum
+This repository contains the shared common infrastructure components for Immigration & Asylum